nickloman/genomescience/agenda.markdown

 Chair: Dr Holly Bik, Birmingham Fellow, School of Biosciences, University of Birmingham

-09:30 Luisa Orsini, Lecturer in Biosystems and Environmental Change, *Only time can tell: studying long-term evolutionary dynamics using biological archives*
+09:30 Luisa Orsini, Lecturer in Biosystems and Environmental Change, University of Birmingham, *Only time can tell: studying long-term evolutionary dynamics using biological archives*

 10:00 Douglas Yu, Principal Investigator and Director of the Ecology, Conservation, and Environment Center (ECEC), University of East Anglia, *Metabarcoding and Mitogenomics for endangered species conservation and management*